 Calculating the Number of Days between two dates

-For example, you may have a financial worksheet that calculates interest earned on a deposit account.
-If you sheet contains the open date and the close date for the account, you can calculate the number of days the account was open:
+For example, you have a financial worksheet that calculates interest earned on saving at the deposit account.
+If your spreadsheet contains the open date and the close date for the account, you can calculate the number of days the account was open:

-Excel will automatically format this formula cell as a date, rather than a numeric value.
-Therefore, your will need to change the number format so the result is displayed as a non-date.
-If cell B2 contains a more recent date than the date in cell C2, the result will be negative.
+Excel automatically formats this formula cell as a date rather than a numeric value.
+Therefore, you need to switch to the number format to see the difference as a number.
+If cell B2 contains a more recent date than the date in cell C2, the result is negative.

-Sometimes, calculating the difference between two days is more difficult.
-For example, you start a trip on September 1 and end the trip on September 17.
-Subtracting September 1 from September 17 produces an answer of 16 days:
+Sometimes, calculating the difference between the two days is more complicated.
+For example, you start a trip on September 1 and return on September 17.
+Subtracting September 1 from September 17 produces a trip duration of 16 days:

 See also this tip in French: Calculer le nombre de jours entre deux dates.